StephanHCB/go-autumn-config-env/README.md

 There is **no support** for a separate file for secrets.

-On the plus side, this guides developers on the right path towards a twelve factor app, and there is a minimal dependency and runtime footprint.
+On the plus side, this guides developers on the right path towards a 15 factor app, and there is a minimal dependency and runtime footprint.

 ## How to use